greenboxal/doggohub/CONTRIBUTING.md

    things, send separate merge requests if needed)
 1. Migrations should do only one thing (e.g., either create a table, move data to a new table or remove an old table) to aid retrying on failure
-1. Keeps the GitLab code base clean and well structured
+1. Keeps the DoggoHub code base clean and well structured
 1. Contains functionality we think other users will benefit from too
 1. Doesn't add configuration options or settings options since they complicate making and testing future changes